yudong-94/personal-website/projects/data viz/MakeOverMonday0305.md

 ### Makeover Monday 0305

 This week's data is about a survey on gender equality measurements to the policymakers in five countries (Colombia, India, Indonesia, Kenya, and Senegal).
-This survey asked the policymakers whether they knew about four measurements of gender equality - rate marriage rate for women, share of seats held by women in the parliament, share of women in the labour force, maternal mortality, and secondary education.
+This survey asked the policymakers whether they knew about five measurements of gender equality - rate marriage rate for women, share of seats held by women in the parliament, share of women in the labour force, maternal mortality, and secondary education.
 And what are their estimates on each measures.
 I do find this data very interesting as a female, and as the International Women's Day is coming :)
 The original visualizations and reports could be found [here](http://www.equalmeasures2030.org/products/policymaker-report/).